cncf/tag-security/assessments/projects/cloudevents/self-assessment.md

 ## Action Items

-### [Action Item 1] Setup Snyk for SDKs
+### [Action Item 1] Setup a bot for reviewing SDKs

 * **GitHub Issue Link:** [Setup Snyk for SDKs](https://github.com/cloudevents/spec/issues/1235)

 #### [Action Item 1] Objective

-Improve the security of CloudEvents SDKs by integrating Snyk for automatic dependency assessments.
+Improve the security of CloudEvents SDKs by integrating a bot for automatic dependency assessments.
 This integration will both conduct comprehensive scans for vulnerabilities within the SDK and systematically search the internet for recently reported issues or vulnerabilities linked to the library dependencies